jlgreathouse/AMD_IBS_Toolkit/README.txt

 The AMD Research IBS Toolkit includes most of the tools necessary to analyze applications using IBS.
-This includes the driver to access IBS, a monitoring application which automatically gathers IBS samples from an application under test, and another application to decode these IBS samples into a human-readable format.
+This includes the driver to access IBS, a monitoring application which automatically gathers IBS samples from an application under test, an application to decode these IBS samples into a human-readable format, and a tool to annotate these samples with application-level information about each instruction.

 All of the directions here assume that the IBS driver, contained in ./driver/, has been build and installed successfully.